mhdhk/yozorazaka46/docs/resources/privacy.md

 - Register for an account on our website.
 - Subscribe to our newsletter.
-- Contact us through our contact form.
+- Contact use through the website contact form.
 - Make a purchase or request our services.
 - Participate in surveys or promotions.

 **2.2.** Usage Data

-We may collect data about how you use our website, including your IP address, browser type, device information, and pages visited.
-This information helps us improve our website's performance and user experience.
+This website may collect data about how you use our website, including your IP address, browser type, device information, and pages visited.
+This information helps us to improve this website's performance and user experience.

 <br>